hieronx/recreio-js/README.md

-fortytwo-js
+recreio-js
 ==============

-JS package for the API provided by [42 Education](https://42education.com).
+JS package for the API provided by [recre.io](https://recre.io).

 Installation
 ------